In vitro fertilisation: Canada

 In Canada, one cycle of IVF treatment can cost between $7,750 and $12,250 CAD, and medications alone can cost from $2,500 to over $7,000 CAD.
-The funding mechanisms that influence accessibility in Canada vary by province and territory, with some provinces providing full, partial or no coverage.
+The funding mechanisms that influence accessibility in Canada vary by province and territory, with some provinces providing full, partial, or no coverage.

 New Brunswick provides partial funding through their Infertility Special Assistance Fund – a one-time grant of up to $5,000.
 Patients may only claim up to 50% of treatment costs or $5,000 (whichever is less) incurred after April 2014.
 Eligible patients must be full-time New Brunswick residents with a valid Medicare card and have an official medical infertility diagnosis by a physician.

-In December 2015, the Ontario provincial government enacted the Ontario Fertility Program for patients with medical and non-medical infertility, regardless of sexual orientation, gender or family composition.
-Eligible patients for IVF treatment must be Ontario residents under the age of 43 and have a valid Ontario Health Insurance Plan card and have not already undergone any IVF cycles.
+In December 2015, the Ontario provincial government enacted the Ontario Fertility Program for patients with medical and non-medical infertility, regardless of sexual orientation, gender, or family composition.
+Eligible patients for IVF treatment must be Ontario residents under the age of 43, have a valid Ontario Health Insurance Plan card, and have not already undergone any IVF cycles.
 Coverage is extensive, but not universal.
+Policymakers in Canada have historically debated over whether IVF fits the criteria for funding and ultimately decided to delist it, raising concerns and controversy over whether reproductive health is considered a medical issue worth helping patients with.
+Because this government delisting forced patients with infertility to pay thousands of dollars out of pocket, activists lobbied for additional funding using the policymakers' framework.
+This pressure led to the formation of the Expert Panel, which recommended limited funding based on the idea that IVF was a medical necessity rather than a means of accessing services.
+After the Ontario government implemented the Ontario Fertility Program, which funded only one cycle, advocacy groups advocated for further funding.
+Because the panel defined "medical necessity" relatively narrowly, arguments for extended funding have often been neutralised.
+These debates have future implications for how health care spending is given out based on how parameters such as efficiency, medicalisation, and immediacy are defined.
 Coverage extends to certain blood and urine tests, physician/nurse counselling and consultations, certain ultrasounds, up to two cycle monitorings, embryo thawing, freezing and culture, fertilisation and embryology services, single transfers of all embryos, and one surgical sperm retrieval using certain techniques only if necessary.
 Drugs and medications are not covered under this program, along with psychologist or social worker counselling, storage and shipping of eggs, sperm or embryos, and the purchase of donor sperm or eggs.